FisicaTre/gwas_tools/README.md

 - `utils`
   - utils functions to process signals, manage output files, and plot pipeline's results.
 - `summary_pages`
-  - functions to create the summary pages of currently used pipelines.
+  - functions to create the summary pages of the currently used pipelines.
 - `algorithms`
   - main algorithms of the currently used pipelines.
+- `automation`
+  - functions to create the main scripts to be executed on distributed computing systems.

 #### References
 - [Application to LIGO data](https://iopscience.iop.org/article/10.1088/1361-6382/aa8e6b/meta)